 1. Elmer’s Color Change Wood Filler

 The first wood filler on our list comes from Elmer’s, and this product uses a patented formula that goes on a bright purple to ensure you don’t miss any spots on your deck before drying to the deck’s natural color.
 You can then sand, stain, or paint over it to make it blend into the surrounding pieces.
-It does work better on decks that aren’t exposed to the elements, but you can choose from two colors and four sizes to help tailor your product to fit your needs.
-This filler works particularly well on lighter stained wood because it will blend into the background when it dries, and it uses a non-toxic formula that is safe around kids and pets.
+The wood filler does work better on decks that aren’t exposed to the elements, but you can choose from two colors and four sizes to help tailor your product to fit your needs.
+This wood filler works particularly well on lighter stained wood because it will blend into the background when it dries, and the wood filler uses a non-toxic formula that is safe around kids and pets.

 You get a plastic tub of this wood filler when you order it, and the lid snaps on to form an airtight seal that will keep the product soft and pliable until you need it.
-It resists cracking and shrinking as it dries out, and this can help prevent open spaces in your deck.
-You can clean it up with water, and it is a solvent-free formula.
+The wood filler resists cracking and shrinking as it dries out, and this can help prevent open spaces in your deck.
+You can clean up the wood filler with water, and it is a solvent-free formula.
 You’ll know it’s ready to sand, paint, or stain when the color fades to a neutral tone.

 - Goes on purple and dries clear